US Citizens Starting a Business Overseas: Top Money-Saving US Expat Tax Tips

 It’s essential to think about how you will structure your company when starting a business overseas, as different structures trigger different tax filing requirements.
 One of the most popular business structures (for both companies in the US and abroad) is the Limited Liability Company or LLC.

 Domestic LLCs are considered ‘disregarded’ for tax purposes.
 This means that the company’s reporting simply flows through the owner’s individual Federal Tax Return.
 Why is this advantageous?
-No separate corporate filing!
+No separate corporate filing or additional corporate taxes!

 With a foreign LLC, you must elect this disregarded status by filing Form 8832.
 This form only has to be submitted once, but then you must file Form 8858 annually to retain your disregarded status.
 Those who select the foreign LLC structure generally use the disregarded status ongoing to prevent the IRS from treating the company as a corporation for tax purposes.

-If you are running a corporation, you would need to file the dreaded Form 5471, which is lengthy and oftentimes confusing.
-This form must be filed by anyone who owns 10% or more of a foreign corporation or makes a transfer to the corporation during the tax year.
+If you are running a foreign corporation, you would need to file the dreaded Form 5471, which is lengthy and confusing.
+The filing requirements are complex.
+Generally, this form must be filed by anyone who owns 10% or more of a foreign corporation or makes a transfer to the corporation during the tax year.

 When you start a business overseas but work for yourself, you will have different filing requirements.
 You must file a Schedule C (Profit or Loss from Business) along with your US expat tax return.
-If you have no deductions, you could file the Schedule C-EZ, but most of the time, you will have deductions to lessen your US expat tax liability.
 The filing threshold for the self-employed is so low that it would be difficult not to exceed it!
 If you earn only $400 in a tax year, you must file.

 4. Offshore Bank Account Reporting Is Critical

-If your business has a foreign account balance of $10,000 or more at any point during the tax year, you must file Form FinCEN 114 electronically each year by April 15th (April 18th in 2023) though there is an automatic extension to October 16th if you miss the deadline.
+If your business has a combined foreign account balance of $10,000 or more at any point during the tax year, you must file Form FinCEN 114 electronically each year by April 15th, 2024 though there is an automatic extension to October 15th if you miss the deadline.
 Remember that this is an aggregate amount—meaning the threshold is the sum of all your foreign accounts.

-If you are running a corporation, you will also need to file FBAR for your individual/personal account if it hits $10,000, even for one minute during the tax year.
-Penalties can be harsh if you fail to file and the IRS discovers your account, so it’s important to stay up on your FBAR filings each year.
+If you are running a corporation, you will need to file FBAR for both your individual/personal account and business accounts if they hit $10,000, even for one minute during the tax year.
+Penalties can be harsh and start at about $12,500 per year if you fail to file and the IRS discovers your account.
+It’s important to stay up on your FBAR filings each year.

 While the US has several helpful deductions and credits in place to help avoid dual taxation, you need to be clear on the qualifying stipulations for US taxes for businesses overseas.
-To qualify for the Foreign Earned Income Exclusion, you need to either be outside the US for a full year (with no intentions of returning) or inside a foreign country for 330 days of any 365-day period.
-If you qualify, you can exclude $112,000 of your foreign income in 2022.
+To qualify for the Foreign Earned Income Exclusion, you need to either be outside the US for a full calendar year (with no intentions of returning) or inside a foreign country for 330 days of any 365-day period.
+If you qualify, you can exclude $120,000 of your foreign income for the 2023 tax year.

-So, for example, let’s say you make $150,000 in 2022.
-You pay self-employment taxes on this amount, then exclude $112,000 with the Foreign Earned Income Exclusion.
-In this example, you would have $38,000 of income ‘left over’ and available for US taxation.
+So, for example, let’s say you make $150,000 in 2023.
+You pay self-employment taxes on this amount, then exclude $120,000 with the Foreign Earned Income Exclusion.
+In this example, you would have $30,000 of income ‘leftover’ that is available for US taxation.
 If you pay taxes to your host country, you may be able to take advantage of the Foreign Tax Credit (a dollar-for-dollar credit on the taxes you pay to a foreign country) or the Foreign Housing Exclusion (which allows for a deduction of some housing expenses that occur as a consequence of living abroad).

 6. Don’t Forget About Money-Saving Expense Deductions!

 Reasonable and ordinary expenses related to your business can be deducted from US tax liability.
 What is considered reasonable to you may be different than what the IRS deems reasonable, but you are encouraged to use your best judgment.
 For example, a ride-on lawnmower would be reasonable for someone starting a landscaping business but not for a marketing consultant!
+Hair salon fees and subscriptions to fashion magazines may be reasonable for a model but not for someone who repairs industrial equipment.
 Some of the expenses you can deduct from your Schedule C include the following:

 - Advertising